CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation

-\emre{The submissions included in this article have fair developing stages without making peeking attempts.
-In general, the peeking problem does not exist on-site challenges that announces the results in a few time.
-On the other hand, it is a general problem of many online challenges not only in medical image analysis but also in so many fields.
-In CHAOS, various approaches have been tried to prevent peeking.
-Unfortunately, there is no elegant way to handle this problem.
-According to our experience from our online submissions, the precautions such as limiting the number of submissions, the obligation for using official university/company mail address, and demanding a manuscript that explains the methods may not be perfectly adequate.
-Another alternative solution is accepting just Docker containers that have source codes of algorithms instead of their results.
-However, this may need additional time for both challenge organizers and participants.}
+The organizers hope that the submissions included in this article have fair developing stages without peeking attempts.
+In general, the peeking problem does not exist with on-site challenges that announce the results in a short time.
+On the other hand, it is a general problem of many online challenges not only in medical image analysis but also in other fields.
+In CHAOS, various approaches were tested to prevent peeking.
+Unfortunately, up to our knowledge, there is no clear and elegant way to handle this problem completely.
+According to our experience from online submissions, the precautions such as limiting the number of submissions, the obligation for using official university/company mail addresses, and demanding a manuscript that explains the methods would be useful, but not perfectly cover all situations.
+Another alternative viable solution is accepting Docker containers that have source codes of algorithms instead of their results.
+However, this may need additional preparation time for both challenge organizers and participants.

-\emre{Since the importance and impact of the challenges getting more important ever than before, the competition between scientists is also increasing.
-We can understand the effort of participants to outperform other results but this should be done in fair ways.
-Otherwise, the reported promising results may not be beneficial and profitable in real-world problems.
-In other words, the barrier between academic studies and their implementations in real-world applications can be moved away via only equitable and proper studies to achieve the true purpose of science.}
+The effort of participants to outperform other results may lead to misleading performance.
+The scores obtained at the end of the on-site challenge session makes peeking almost impossible.
+However, this is not true for online submissions.
+For this reason, in this paper, we have put a great effort to include online submissions, which not only shows high performance, but also their results can be verified through one of the following ways: